 - the internal structural framework of the building.

-2. Roofs, HVAC, fire protection systems, alarm systems, and security systems.
+2. Roofs, HVAC, fire protection, alarm, and security systems.

-Please contact the office if you have any questions regarding qualified property.
+Please contact the office if you have questions about qualified property.

 Other Year-End Moves to Take Advantage Of

 Qualified Business Income Deduction.
 Many business taxpayers – including owners of businesses operated through sole proprietorships, partnerships, and S corporations, as well as trusts and estates, may be eligible for the qualified business income.
 This deduction is worth up to 20 percent of qualified business income (QBI) from a qualified trade or business for tax years 2018 through 2025.
-Your taxable income must be under $163,300 ($326,600 for joint returns)in 2020 to take advantage of the deduction.
+Your taxable income must be under $170,050 for single and head of household filers and $340,100 for married taxpayers filing joint returns to take advantage of the deduction in 2022.

 Small Business Health Care Tax Credit.
-Small business employers with 25 or fewer full-time-equivalent employees with average annual wages of $50,000 indexed for inflation (e.g., $55,000 in 2019) may qualify for a tax credit to help pay for employees’ health insurance.
+Small business employers with 25 or fewer full-time-equivalent employees with average annual wages of $56,000 in 2020 (indexed for inflation) may qualify for a tax credit to help pay for employees’ health insurance.
 The credit is 50 percent (35 percent for non-profits).

 Repair Regulations.
-Where possible, end of year repairs and expenses should be deducted immediately, rather than capitalized and depreciated.
+Where possible, end-of-year repairs and expenses should be deducted immediately rather than capitalized and depreciated.
 Small businesses lacking applicable financial statements (AFS) can take advantage of de minimis safe harbor by electing to deduct smaller purchases ($2,500 or less per purchase or invoice).
 Businesses with applicable financial statements can deduct $5,000.
-Small businesses with gross receipts of $10 million or less can also take advantage of safe harbor for repairs, maintenance, and improvements to eligible buildings.
+Small businesses with gross receipts of $10 million or less can also take advantage of the safe harbor for repairs, maintenance, and improvements to eligible buildings.
 Please call if you would like more information on this topic.

 Depreciation Limitations on Luxury, Passenger Automobiles, and Heavy Vehicles.
-As a reminder, tax reform changed depreciation limits for luxury passenger vehicles placed in service after December 31, 2017.
-If the taxpayer doesn’t claim bonus depreciation, the maximum allowable depreciation deduction for 2020 is $10,100 for the first year.
+Tax reform changed depreciation limits for luxury passenger vehicles placed in service after December 31, 2017.
+If the taxpayer doesn’t claim bonus depreciation, the maximum allowable depreciation deduction for 2022 is $11,200 for the first year.

 Deductions are based on a percentage of business use.
 A business owner whose business use of the vehicle is 100 percent can take a larger deduction than one whose business use of a car is only 50 percent.

 For passenger autos eligible for the additional bonus first-year depreciation, the maximum first-year depreciation allowance remains at $8,000.
 It applies to new and used (“new to you”) vehicles acquired and placed in service after September 27, 2017, and remains in effect for tax years through December 31, 2022.
-When combined with the increased depreciation allowance above, the deduction amounts to as much as $18,100 in 2020.
+Combined with the increased depreciation allowance above, the deduction amounts to as much as $19,200 in 2022.